4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 You use the groups editor to set the elements that each group contains (users and/or other groups) and to distribute access to plug-ins.

-Keep in mind that once a group has been created, it cannot be deleted.
+Tenga en cuenta que una vez que se ha creado un grupo, no se puede eliminar.
 If you want to deactivate a group, you just need to remove any users it contains.

 Para crear un grupo: